SamWinther/HTM-dotnet-react/Readme.md

 As you can see, I have repeated the section ```_configuration = configuration;``` and have violated the DRY principle but I was not sure how can I handle such a case.
 And at the end, I had to add ```using System.Configuration;``` at the header.

-## 4. Making a query based on a condition
+## 4. Making a custom query based on a condition or from a joint table
 In MySQL, it is easy to make a query like this.
 ```
 SELECT * FROM risk WHERE scenario like "%user%";